-Former Commissioner Stern dies at 77, made league 'truly global brand'
+Former NBA Commissioner Stern dies at 77, made league 'truly global brand'

 Another retired NBA star, Shaquille O’Neal, called Stern: “The best commissioner to ever do it.”

+“We lost a legend,” said Germany’s Dirk Nowitzki, a 14-time all-star with the Dallas Mavericks.

-Asked to name his most cherished courtside moment, Stern, in an 2014 interview with the New York Times, pointed to a photograph of him presenting Magic Johnson with the most valuable player trophy at the 1992 All-Star Game, months after Johnson retired from the Los Angeles Lakers on disclosing he had contracted the virus that causes AIDS.
+Asked to name his most cherished courtside moment, Stern, in a 2014 interview with the New York Times, pointed to a photograph of him presenting Magic Johnson with the most valuable player trophy at the 1992 All-Star Game, months after Johnson retired from the Los Angeles Lakers on disclosing he had contracted the virus that causes AIDS.

 The 1992 “Dream Team” - the first U.S. Olympic men’s basketball squad to include active players from the NBA - was another special moment.